30 English Words From Elden Ring That Sound Made Up (But Aren't)

 Beyond its everyday meaning of elegance, grace carries a deep theological weight: unmerited divine favor.
 A blessing you did not earn and cannot demand.

-In Elden Ring: Sites of Grace are your save points, marked by golden light.
+In Elden Ring: Sites of Grace are checkpoints marked by golden light.
 The grace that once shone in the Tarnished's eyes was a sign of the Erdtree's favor — and its withdrawal is what made you an outcast.

 An archaic word for a young, unmarried woman.
 In older literature it often implies purity, innocence, or a sacred role — not just age or marital status.